tyler-bennett52/portfolio-prep/README.md

 # portfolio-prep
+## Tyler's Portfolio

-Full-Stack Developer
+1. Full-Stack Web Developer
-Proud Air Force Veteran transitioning to web-development Your professional pitch: You’ve done a recording, so just write down here how it goes.
+2. Proud Air Force Veteran transitioning to web-development
-Excited about doing hard stuff and learning new things.
+3. I'm an aspiring front end developer.
+I love overcoming the challenges that come with development and that there's always an oppurtunity to learn more.
+I'm looking forward to building something new.
+4. Excited about tech because it forces me to think in a totally new way, and it has made me realize that almost every problem is solvable.